zarifpour/jira-dependency-graph/README.md

 * flake8
 * isort

-Ensure these requirements are satisfied before committing.
+If these requirements are not satisfied, you will not be able to commit.

-Alternatively, if you would like to ignore the pre-commit checks, use the following command:
+Alternatively, if the pre-commit checks are interrupting your workflow, use the following command:

 ```shell
 git commit . -m '<COMMIT_MSG>' --no-verify